crisyelpegaso/email-service/README.md

 ==========================

 This code was extracted from a big web application, and the idea is to encapsulate all functionality about sending emails, creating PDF attachments, and configure how to send emails in one separate jar.
+It uses Apache Velocity to create the content of emails, Java 1.7 and Spring for dependency injection.

 ********************
 How does it work?